ilkkamtk/WSK/Week3/06-auth.md

      }
      ```

-     - Check the response and copy the token from the response body and use it in the requests for routes that need authentication
+     - Token from the response will be stored in the login variable, defined above as `@name login`
-     - When using VS Code REST Client you can store the token to variable:
+     - When using VS Code REST Client you can pass the token to the header with `{{}}`
+     - login variable stores the http response from the body, `login.response.body.token`

      ```http
-     @token = <put-your-token-from-login-response-here>

      ### Get my user info
      GET http://localhost:3000/api/v1/auth/me
-     Authorization: Bearer {{token}}
+     Authorization: Bearer {{login.response.body.token}}
      ```

      - Use the `Authorization` header with `Bearer <token>` for all routes that need authentication